cruidin/white-duck-says-hello/README.md

 ### Future Features:

 I can see great potential for developing this project further in the future.
-First of all, the way it's laid out makes it fairly straight forward to add other boxes with new features.
+First of all, the way it's laid out makes it fairly straight forward to add more boxes with new features.
 Possible features include:
 * Memory game
 * Quiz
 * More complex functions involving timer and interaction between stories and illustrations